Coxeter tournaments: The complete case

 \section{The complete case}

 Classical (type $A_{n-1}$) tournaments have primarily been studied on the complete graph $K_n$.
-In this situation, one obtains nicer results and connections with other areas of combinatorics, probability and optimization.
-In this section, we generalize some of these connections to the complete $\Phi$-graph $K_\Phi$ case.
+In this situation, one obtains more elegant results and connections with other areas in, e.g., combinatorics, probability and optimization.
+In this section, we generalize some of these connections to the complete $\Phi$-graph $\K_\Phi$ case.